 Arrive early.
 Gates open early and graduates are expected to arrive at least an hour prior to the procession start time.
 Avoid long lines at the entry and arrive early.
 Make sure you give yourself enough time to find parking, walk to the venue, go through security, grab a program/water and get into the lineup.
 You'll also want to factor in time to take photos and catch up with family and friends.
 Avoid the stress of rushing and arrive early.

 Follow instructions.
-Make sure to read the candidate instructions ahead of time (will be posted on this page closer to the weekend).
+Make sure to read the candidate instructions ahead of time.
 There will be different instructions for Advanced Degree graduates and Undergraduates, so pay close attention to the signs around the graduate lineup area, and to verbal instructions from Marshals and staff.